How To Make The Best Turmeric Tea To Fight Inflammation All Day Long

 Turmeric is an herb that's related to ginger and grown throughout India, other parts of Asia, and Central America.
 This golden-hued rhizome has been used for thousands of years to treat a wide variety of ailments.
 A lot of those health benefits have been linked to the powerful anti-inflammatory and antioxidant properties of turmeric.
-Curcumin, the active compound in turmeric, has been extensively studied for its preventive health benefits and disease-fighting potential.
+Curcumin, the active compound in turmeric, has been extensively studied1 for its preventive health benefits and disease-fighting potential.

 Some of the conditions turmeric has been most commonly used for include:

 While it's available in whole root form as well, turmeric is most commonly sold in powdered form.
 Capsules containing turmeric extract are also available.
 There's some slight variation, but in general, turmeric powder is about 3 percent curcumin, and extracts are about 95 percent curcumin.
-While most clinical research studies look at turmeric extracts, consuming ½ teaspoon to 1 teaspoon (about 2.5 to 5 grams) of turmeric powder with food per day has been associated with health benefits, but even smaller amounts between 500 and 2,000 milligrams of turmeric per day (that's about 15 to 60 mg of curcumin) may also provide some benefit.
+While most clinical research studies look at turmeric extracts, consuming ½ teaspoon to 1 teaspoon (about 2.5 to 5 grams) of turmeric powder with food per day has been associated with health benefits, but even smaller amounts between 500 and 2,000 milligrams of turmeric per day (that's about 15 to 60 mg of curcumin9) may also provide some benefit.